howisonlab/softcite-dataset/docs/secondDay.md

     `$ cd softcite-dataset/`

-1. Run the following command, substituting your own Github username for <yourGithubUsername>.
+1. Run the following command, substituting your own Github username for "jdoe."
+Keep the angled bracket.
 This command will execute a script that will output the text you need into a file named mySnippet.

-    `$ python3 code/generateSnippet.py <yourGithubUsername> > mySnippet`
+    `$ python3 code/generateSnippet.py jdoe > mySnippet`

-    For example, if your Github username is jdoe, your command would look like:

-    `python3 code/generateSnippet.py jdoe > mySnippet`

 1. In Atom, right click the softcite-dataset directory and select "Refresh."
 A file named mySnippet should then appear.